Kanvas33/Financial-Assets-Analysis/README.md

 Utilize matplotlib, seaborn, and other libraries to create informative visualizations of the data and results.

 ## Achievements and Insights

-Throughout this project, several achievements and insights were gained:

 **Identification of trends and patterns in the price movements of Apple, NVIDIA, Amazon, Tesla, and Bitcoin**.
 Quantification of risk and return through **statistical analysis, aiding in investment decision-making**.